Duluth Depot

-The St. Louis County Depot is a historic train station in Duluth, Minnesota, United States.
+The St. Louis County Depot is a historic railroad station in Duluth, Minnesota, United States.
 It was built as a union station in 1892, serving seven railroads at its peak.
 Rail service ceased in 1969 and the building was threatened with demolition until it reopened in 1973 as St. Louis County Heritage & Arts Center (The Depot).
 Train service also resumed from 1974 to 1985, by Amtrak.

-The Depot is owned by St. Louis County.

-Mission: The St. Louis County Depot is a landmark cornerstone of arts and cultural organizations that entertains, educates, inspires, and provides space for a diverse group of guests.
-The St. Louis County Depot provides new, engaging experiences; is a destination and a community center; and fosters community through education and entertainment that enhances the quality of life for visitors.

-Vision Statement: To provide welcoming space and foster connections for distinctive educational and cultural activity.

-Today, the building houses three exhibiting museums (the Duluth Art Institute, Lake Superior Railroad Museum, and St. Louis County Historical Society Museum), two performing arts organizations (Duluth Playhouse and Minnesota Ballet), and serves as the departure point for the North Shore Scenic Railroad.
+Owned today by St. Louis County, the building houses two museums (Lake Superior Railroad Museum, and St. Louis County Historical Society Museum), two performing arts organizations (DSSO and Minnesota Ballet), and serves as the departure point for the North Shore Scenic Railroad.

 Description

 The Depot is located at 506 West Michigan Avenue right off of I-35, which runs immediately southeast of the Depot.
 The historic building houses several contemporary and historic artworks and artifacts, as well as an experimental theater, and also hosts public events in its Great Hall.
 The 1977 addition, houses a large theater and a ballet studio.
 The lower station has one side platform and three island platforms that provide access to its seven tracks.
 The outer southeast active track is used by a scenic railroad, with the remainder being used to display various trains and train cars.